Why to produce electronics in Europe?

 Although the key sectors like: consumer, computing and communication are going to be focused of the higher volumes, thus, sent to the asian manufacturing titans, new product introduction might need to delegate a product owner.
 Such a person plays the elementary part in the process as a bridge between the producer and the company.
 Planning production process, on-site verification, visit in the manufacturer's factory - those loom over many product launches, where the product owner and the company's other delegates are more than welcome to participate in.
 An over-a-day flight does not facilitate the mission.

 Insignificant as the case may seem, every operational manager will appreciate agility with which the meetings can be organized with.
-It is time and cost saving, reduces the risk of launching a non-compliant product due to accessibility of project development and leaves a possibility to engage local partners like: material providers, universities and government.
+It is time and cost-saving, reduces the risk of launching a non-compliant product due to accessibility of project development and leaves a possibility to engage local partners like: material providers, universities and government.

 Partners play an essential role in keeping the supply chain reliable.
 Especially in such industries like: military, health, insurance or ecology, plethora of overwhelming certificates or terms to be met come in the way of producing anything.
 What is curious, it is not even about the risk of material quality, but measurement of risks which may increase the total cost of ownership.
 Surprisingly, cultural differences, language barrier or unwelcoming law only add to the time of making a new and unknown supplier a trusted partner.
 Along with trust escalation, there come innovativeness, customization, flexibility and leanness in supply chain management, which together in the total cost of ownership may efficiently reduce the company's loss.

 What does not come as the first idea, with small and medium volumes the cost might be well-reduced when components or whole devices are produced in Europe.
 Logistics.
-Who would be surprised by the fact that a month-travel of our electronics through the seas amounts to a higher spends per piece than we manage the same by a night drive on a truck?
+Who would be surprised by the fact that a month-travel of our electronics through the seas amounts to higher spending per piece than we manage the same by a night drive on a truck?

-Besides, the whole quality management system operates on the clients perspective.
+Besides, the whole quality management system operates on the client's perspective.
 It does have to be someone who steps with one foot on the market side and with the other on the engineering one.
 The quality team is to optimize the production costs through an accurate evaluation of the market demands and production possibilities — including the factory itself and the whole spectrum of the environment (people, politics, law, technology development, etc.) which influence using the product.
 Quality management works closely with the product's environment, thus, and takes care that the product functionalities meet what is expected — not too much, not too little.

 Will it last forever?